 Michael Williams ’80 started his own company when he was just 25 years old.
 How’d he do it?
 The drive and new ways of thinking that he says could’ve only come from SSU.

 For Uyen Hill ’16, a fresh start at Savannah State sparked her business savvy.
 Now, she’s hit her stride in the business world.
-Learn just how far she’s gone on the way to her B.B.A.
+Learn just how far she went on the way to her B.B.A.

 Brendan Martin ’16 has a brain wired for business.
-At Savannah State, he’s written plenty of plans, proposals, and papers—all to prepare for his ultimate dream: Starting his own company.
+At Savannah State, he wrote plenty of plans, proposals, and papers—all to prepare for his ultimate dream: Starting his own company.

 A passion for perfect numbers, plus an encouraging mentor, equals open doors for Ayana Tiller ’17.
 And she wants the same for others.
 Here’s how she’ll inspire new generations of minority mathematicians.